PandasThumb/pandasthumb.github.io/_posts/2025/2025-11-17-Darwinist-changes-his-mind.md

 <!--more-->

 I hasten to say that I have not read these two books, though I have listened to the two podcast interviews.
-In the podcasts, Thomas expresses his sceptyicism about the origin of Life, and about whether natural selection can account for the complexity of humans/  But he does not explain why natural selection cannot account for adaptations of biological organisms once life has arisen.
+In the podcasts, Thomas expresses his scepticism about the origin of Life, and about whether natural selection can account for the complexity of humans.
+But he does not explain why natural selection cannot account for adaptations of biological organisms once life has arisen.

 Let's look at a couple of the arguments Thomas uses against "Darwinism".
-First, McDiarmid summarizes quotes Thomas as saying "This Darwinism business, it's rubbish isn't it?"
+First, McDiarmid quotes Thomas as saying "This Darwinism business, it's rubbish isn't it?"
+And he summarizes Thomas's argument, saying

 >